swciitg/college_cupid/README.md

 We welcome all contributions, big or small.
 Here's how you can contribute to CollegeCupid:

 1. **Pick an Issue**: Check out our [Issues](https://github.com/swciitg/college_cupid/issues) page to find a task that interests you.

-2. **Create a Branch**: Create a new branch for your contribution using a descriptive name, such as `fix-issue-123` or `feature-add-new-feature`.

 3. **Make Changes**: Make your changes or improvements to the code.